What must I note when working in Germany?

 How can I find help to look for work?

-The German federal employment agency helps you online and on location with looking for work.
-For this, you must register there as a job seeker.
 Even as an asylum seeker, you can obtain help from the German federal employment agency